languitar/autosuspend/doc/source/faq.rst

 In case you want to detect if some piece of software running on your system that is not officially supported is performing relevant activity you have two options:

-* Use a script with the :ref:`check-command-activity` check.
+* Use a script with the :ref:`check-external-command` check.

 * Implement a Python module with you check being a subclass of :class:`autosuspend.checks.Activity` or